 4. Design requirements

-All newly constructed developments must design and construct at least 5% percent of the dwelling units (rounded up to the next whole number), or one unit, whichever is greater, to be accessible for persons with mobility disabilities, regardless of funding source.
+All newly constructed developments must design and construct at least 5% percent of the dwelling units (rounded up to the next whole number) to be accessible for persons with mobility disabilities, regardless of funding source.
 These units must meet Uniform Federal Accessibility Standards (UFAS) for physical accessibility.
-An additional 2% percent of the dwelling units, or one unit, whichever is greater, must have equipment to make it accessible for persons with hearing or visual disabilities.
+An additional 2% percent of the dwelling units (rounded up to the next whole number) must have equipment to make it accessible for persons with hearing or visual disabilities.

 Determined at full application and post-award documentation requirement.